Thursday, November 28, 2024

 https://www.tonkawathemovie.com/news/austin-has-done-almost-nothing-time-to-thank-the-tonkawa-for-saving-the-capital-of-texas

 There is another news article from 1913 that references the Tonkawa in Austin, but O'Dell has I believe rightly chosen to not cite that article.
-It is anonymously written, and appears to be parroting other sources which are uncited, plus gives numbers of Tonkawa in the camp that don't jive with Walsh, and uses derogatory language in describing their presence: "HERE IS STORY OF AUSTIN FROM DAYS WHEN STOCKADE WAS PROTECTION FROM INDIANS",The Austin Statesman, Jan 19, 1913
+It is anonymously written, and appears to be parroting other sources which are uncited, plus gives numbers of Tonkawa in the camp that don't jive with Walsh, and uses derogatory language in describing their presence (not invited): "HERE IS STORY OF AUSTIN FROM DAYS WHEN STOCKADE WAS PROTECTION FROM INDIANS", The Austin Statesman, Jan 19, 1913

-Some Other Sources Referenced (no particular order)
+Some Sources Referenced (no particular order) for this Article

-ATTACK AND COUNTERATTACK: The Texas-Mexican Frontier, 1842.
-Nance
+Nance, ATTACK AND COUNTERATTACK: The Texas-Mexican Frontier, 1842.

 Buffalo Hump, Shilz and Shilz

-Evolution of a State, Smithwick
+Smithwick, Evolution of a State

-Fate Worse Than Death, Michno
+Michno, Fate Worse Than Death

 Frank Brown, Annals of Austin and Travis County